henssen-lab/decoil-paper/README.md

   - Alignment-based ecDNA reconstruction using Decoil from simulated data
   - Alignment-based ecDNA reconstruction using CReSIL from simulated data
   - Performance evaluation on simulated data for Decoil, Shasta and CReSIL
 - ### 3.
-Generate ecDNA mixtures and evaluate amplicon's breakpoints
+Generate ecDNA [mixtures](docs/mixtures.md) and evaluate amplicon's breakpoints
   - Downsampling to 10,25,50,75,90% for the three celllines
   - Generate mixtures 100-10, 100-25, 100-50, 100-75, 100-90%
   - Process all mixtures, i.e. SV calling, Decoil reconstruction, aggregate results
   - Compute amplicion breakpoints recovery in the dilutions
-- ### 4. ecDNA reconstruction for cellines and patient data
+- ### 4. ecDNA [reconstruction](docs/reconstruction_celllines_patients.md) for cellines and patient data
+  - Preprocess nanopore sequencing data from cell lines and patient samples
+  - Reconstruct ecDNA elements for cell lines using Decoil
+  - Reconstruct ecDNA elements for patient samples using Decoil
+  - Perform de-novo assembly for cell lines using Shasta
+  - [Compare](docs/compare_shasta_decoil.md) Decoil and Shasta outputs against the against published ecDNA structures
 - ### 5.
 Paper figures

 <br/><br/>